 Tasmanian Premier Will Hodgman has apologised to LGBTI Tasmanians charged under the state’s historic anti-gay laws.

-The Tasmanian government introduced legislation to wipe the criminal records of men who were convicted of sex with other men under the state’s historic laws criminalising homosexuality, or transgender people convicted under historic laws prohibiting cross-dressing.
+The Tasmanian government introduced legislation to wipe the criminal records of men who were convicted of sex with other men under the state’s historical laws criminalising homosexuality, or transgender people convicted under old laws prohibiting cross-dressing.

 Mr Hodgman said the parliament recognises “laws criminalising consensual homosexual activity and cross-dressing were unfair and unjust.”